BryanDedeur/bridge-graph-instances/README.md

-# Steel Truss Bridge Problem Instances
+# Truss Bridge Problem Instances

 This is a set of 20 undirected graphs all representing realistic truss bridge structures.
 Additionally included is .obj files for 2D vertex coordinates.